-1.8 acres.
-Features an area for small dogs and one for large dogs.
+Dog Park East (13203 Blanco Rd) is 1.8 acres with separate small and all dog areas.
 The small dog area includes a two-story doghouse donated by Lisa Hinson and family.
-Hours: 7:30 a.m. - sunset, seven days a week.

 Phil Hardberger Park, which opened in May 2010, is a 311-acre park located on either side of Wurzbach Parkway between N.W.
 Military Highway and Blanco Road.
-Amenities include trails, playscapes on two sides of the park, dog parks on both sides of the park, picnic facilities, basketball courts, an outdoor classroom and the Salado Creek overlook.
+Amenities include trails, playscapes on two sides of the park, dog parks on both sides of the park, picnic facilities, basketball courts, an outdoor classroom, Urban Ecology Center, and access to the Salado Creek Greenway.